 Stanford University Placement Rate: 97.12%

 The Cambridge, Massachusetts’ pride houses helpful resources for job placements and opportunities for students after they graduate.
 The school’s Career Advising & Professional Development center assists students in exploring career options and internship opportunities.
 CAPD is an online one-stop repository for all post-graduate needs and references such as CareerBridge.
-Not only does MIT have online resources readily for their graduates; they also produce reputable alumni for referrals and proven track records which makes it easier for students to easily land high-paying jobs.
+Not only does MIT have online resources readily for their graduates; they also produce reputable alumni for referrals and proven track records which makes it easier for students to land high-paying jobs easily.

 Massachusetts Institute of Technology Placement Rate: 94.34%